 For several months, we have been experiencing a war of extermination and destruction of humans and nature.
 It is a war whose objective is ethnic cleansing, ending the Palestinian cause, and expelling the Palestinian people from their land.
 The destructive power with which the occupation bombs all areas of the Gaza Strip is unprecedented since the occupation of Palestine.

 The occupation demanded that my cousin Mukhtar Abu Kaed ask people to leave Gaza City and evacuate to areas south of the Gaza Valley.
-The occupation forces entered many neighborhoods in Gaza City using my cousin as a human shield.
+The occupation forces entered many neighbourhoods in Gaza City using my cousin as a human shield.
 After that, we have no information about him.
 We do not know if he was killed and buried in mass graves like hundreds of others or if he was arrested.
 Abu Kaed is my friend, and he is a peaceful man with no affiliation with any organization.
-Every day, I pray for his safety and for his return to us soon.
+Every day, I pray for his safety and for his quick return to us.

 I miss my town of Julis, which is occupied.
 I miss our house and our land.
 I miss every detail of my childhood in occupied Palestine.
 I did not expect to reach the age of 91 with Palestine still occupied.
 The international community must intervene to find a permanent solution to the Palestinian issue.
-The occupation has killed over 40,000 Palestinians, injured over 75,000 in this war, and forced all the inhabitants of the Gaza Strip into tents.
+The occupation has likely killed over 40,000 Palestinians, injured over 75,000 in this war, and forced all the inhabitants of the Gaza Strip into tents.
 The world must intervene and find a just solution to the Palestinian issue.

 The policy of the occupation aimed at killing us and displacing us must stop.
 We are the indigenous people of the land, and we will never leave our land, no matter what happens.
 I hope this unjust war stops, and I can return to my occupied town of Julis before I die.
 This was my dream when I was a child, and it is still my dream as an elderly man.
 If I cannot live to see it fulfilled, my grandchildren will achieve it soon.